Estimated reading time: 12 minutes

 Artificial intelligence has drastically changed how we work, boosting productivity, automating manual tasks, and streamlining business operations.
 But its use case also expands to helping people manage ADHD.

 In this article, I’ll dive into how AI is changing how we manage ADHD symptoms at work.
-I’ll also discuss how adults with ADHD can use AI productivity tools to improve their work, and some tips on how to use these tools to boost work performance.
+I’ll also discuss how adults with ADHD can use AI productivity tools to improve their work and give some tips on how to use these tools to boost work performance.

 Table of contents